Last Updated on April 19, 2022 by Quantified Trading

 If you employ a long-term investment strategy, it’s hard to tell if you’re on the right track until at least five years have passed.
 The advantage of short-term trading is that the feedback loop is very short, just a few months, really.

 Another advantage of record-keeping is that you focus on the process and not the end result.
 A bad decision can have a great result, and a good decision can lead to a poor result.
 But as long as you work diligently and follow the process, your trading records show if you are off track or not.
 I recommend reading Annie Duke’s Thinking In Bets a brilliant book about decision making.

 Trading lesson 9: Use the law of large numbers to your advantage

 Trading is not about making predictions and forecasts.
 They are mostly useless.
-Trading is about exploiting small edges in the markets based on probabilities.
+Trading is about exploiting small edges and inefficiencies in the markets based on probabilities.

 Small profits are extremely valuable if done over and over.
 This, and leverage, is probably the main reason for the success of the Medallion Fund.
 I try to use both tools.